Quick facts

 Divide when the plant is not flowering so it can focus all of its energy on regenerating root and leaf tissue.

-Divide fall blooming perennials in the spring because
+Divide fall-blooming perennials in the spring

-- New growth is emerging and it is easier to see what you are doing.
+- New growth is emerging, and it is easier to see what you are doing.

 - Smaller leaves and shoots will not suffer as much damage as full-grown leaves and stems.